thesupercoderproject/Learn-fullstack/README.md

 # Learn-fullstack

+- Welcome Onboard guys,

+- This program aims to help ourselves make a good use of our free time during this pandemic.
+We pray to Allah (subhanahu wa ta'ala) to end it soonest and ease all our Affairs.

-- Welcome Onboard guys, During the course of this program We're working on a server monitoring software.
+ During the course of this program We're working on a server monitoring software.

 *The app will:**